 Jesus is the Source of Our Faith

 Jesus is the source of our faith because Jesus is the son of God.
-Jesus gives the living water by which we can be saved through grace.
+Jesus gives us living water by which we can be saved through grace.
 That grace and mercy are given to us by God.
 Faith is from God (Ephesians 2:8).
 God gave His one and only Son to atone for our sins.
 What a precious gift!
 We don’t deserve this most extravagant gift.
-Yet, God loves us so much that He made the decision to give His Son so that we may live (John 3:16).
+Yet, God loves us so much that He decided to give His Son so that we may live (John 3:16).

 Jesus was born in humble surroundings, lived a life of servanthood, preached to thousands, healed the sick, followed the will of His Father, and gave the ultimate sacrifice for us.